Is there a quick fix to reach your body goals?

 How you think body acceptance and transformation should go…

 Dancer’s think the first thing that has to happen is a summoning of colossal amounts of motivation and discipline.
-When you’re more motivated or more disciplined, you tell yourself you’ll achieve your goals.
+When you’re more motivated or more disciplined, you tell yourself you’ll achieve your nutrition and health goals.
 Discipline is the secret sauce.
 The reality is, discipline is stifling and motivation only works if the end goal is truly going to bring you joy and happiness.
 Hint: a thinner body won’t bring those things.

 The goal of discipline is often to eat less.
 Then, your body will shrink and you’ll finally be able to accept yourself.
 You’ll finally be happy because a smaller body should make you happy.
 While this path of discipline, less food, smaller body, and finally confidence and acceptance sounds like the path to your greatest achievements in dance, it’s not.